AshleyCheny/ASP.NET-Web-API/README.md

 <script src="http://ajax.aspnetcdn.com/ajax/jQuery/jquery-2.0.3.min.js"></script>
   <script>
     var uri = 'api/products';

-    //getting a list of products
+    //getting a list of products, after load the html then the web page will run the script, that's why it will take a while to display the list of products.
     $(document).ready(function () {
       // Send an AJAX request
       $.getJSON(uri) //getJSON() is a JQuery function that sends AJAX request.